- Faculty: BRAD KEUNING

 This course introduces descriptive and inferential statistics and probability theory and the application of statistics in social scientific research.
 Methods of hypothesis testing and the presentation and management of data are covered.
 Emphasis is on training students in the use of SPSS in statistical analyses.
 Students will analyze large quantitative data sets to answer social scientific research questions.
 Students will learn how to select and utilize appropriate statistical tests to analyze datasets, test hypotheses, and answer specific research questions.

-- Faculty: VICTORIA AUGUST
+- Faculty: VICTOR KARANDASHEV

 - Faculty: JENNIFER MEADOR